Lagos Plan of Action: Energy

 The Lagos Plan of Action declared the African energy situation to be disturbing and rising at a rate that should cause serious concern.
 With consumption of Energy increasing at a rate that causes concern for the continent's energy supplies, the lack of an African national energy policy in most African countries was a major problem.
-The Plan identified the need to diversify energy sources, the lack of funding, limited manpower, and the lack of standardization in the energy sector.
-In the long term, the Plan recommended exploring fossil fuels, hydropower, nuclear power, and new and renewable energy sources.
+The plan identified the need to diversify energy sources, the lack of funding, limited manpower, and the lack of standardization in the energy sector.
+In the long term, the plan recommended exploring fossil fuels, hydropower, nuclear power, and new and renewable energy sources.

-Women and Development
+Women and development

 The Lagos Plan of Action called for the full integration of women into development planning.
 The plan stated that any actions made for the development of women's status in Africa so far have failed to be adequate.
-The Plan stressed the importance of integrating women into all sectors of development within Africa and not treating the process as separate from Africa's development as a whole.
-The Plan aimed to give women the "right to higher education, technical education, and management skills" allowing women to "participate more fully in economic and political life".
+The plan stressed the importance of integrating women into all sectors of development within Africa and not treating the process as separate from Africa's development as a whole.
+The plan aimed to give women the "right to higher education, technical education, and management skills" allowing women to "participate more fully in economic and political life".
 The plan called for the "reduction of domestic burden of rural women" and for "steps to be taken to include women in higher administrative and policy-making levels".
-For the years 1980–1985, the Plan chose specific sectors to focus on.
+For the years 1980–1985, the plan chose specific sectors to focus on.
 These included organizational machineries, education and training, employment, communications and mass media, health, nutrition, and family life, research, data collection and analysis, and lastly legislative and administrative matters.

-Development Planning, Statistics & Population
+Development planning, statistics and population

 The Lagos Plan recognized the lack of a necessary and proper implementation plan to carry out many national objections.
 To achieve its goals of self-sufficiency and reduced foreign reliance, African Member States had to improve its capabilities to execute the implementation plan.
-The creation of statistical programs to aid with national development as well as improved population and demographic data collection techniques were called for by the Plan.
+The creation of statistical programs to aid with national development as well as improved population and demographic data collection techniques were called for by the plan.